liuba-larousse/react-hotelsearch-demo-json/LEARNINGS.md

            </Route>
 ```

-- 🥥 To create a dynamic route for each page use following steps
+- 🥥 Create a dynamic route for each page using the following steps

   - Pass unique value inside the Link to dynamic page
     ` <Link to={ "page/" + page.id }`
   - Wrap `<Page/>` component in the `<Route path="/page/:pageId">`
   - Use `useParams()` to get params `const params = useParams()`
-  - Map thhrough the array of objects and find object that matched with pageId passed value in route params
+  - Map through the array of objects and find an object that matched with pageId passed value in route params
   - Dont forget ❗ to `parseInt(params.pageId)` as params.pageId will be returned as a string

     ```